-In other words, we require students from other institutions to have had the requisite clinical training and exposure to patients to be able to undertake the elective.
-It is for this reason that electives at our institution are only allowed in the final or penultimate year of their studies, and students must have had at least two years of clinical training.
+Students from other institutions are required to have had the requisite clinical training and exposure to patients to be able to undertake the elective.
+Electives at the institution are only offered to students in the final or penultimate year of their studies, and students must have had at least two years of clinical training.

-Only students in their final or semi-final year of study at other institutions may be considered for placement in a variety of disciplines, for elective periods ranging from 2 weeks to 4 months.
+Only students in their final or semi-final year of study at other institutions may be considered for placement in a variety of disciplines, for elective periods ranging from two weeks to four months.